top of page

 from 100% fossil fuel-derived synthetic materials,’ and was misleading, according

-to (The Guardian).
+to The Guardian.
 (Similar stories have appeared in Vogue Business and Fashion United.)

 The same 'red thread' ran through a piece by Euronews which reported on the latest fashion greenwashing scandal of 2022.
 Zara claimed to be making clothes ‘out of carbon emissions,’ which many would deem as being disingenuous.
 This is not to say that the work of collaborator and carbon recycler, LanzaTech, is not noteworthy.
 However in the words of Euronews, brands are responsible for -